MyelinBots/catbot-go/README.md

 ### Commands
 - `!pet purrito` – Pet Purrito and build your bond
-- `!love purrito` – Check your current love level with Purrito

 That’s it!
 How Purrito responds depends on your love level.
 No two reactions are exactly the same 🐱